-The compensation costs charged against income for all of the Company's equity incentive plans during the years ended December 31, 2020, 2019 and 2018 were approximately \$213 thousand, \$200 thousand and \$224 thousand, respectively.
+The compensation costs charged against income for the 2011 Share Incentive Plan during the years ended December 31, 2021, 2020 and 2019 were approximately \$171 thousand, \$213 thousand and \$200 thousand, respectively.

-Under Section 102 of the Israeli Income Tax Ordinance, pursuant to an election made by the Company thereunder, Israeli employees (except for employees who are deemed "Controlling Members" under the Israeli Income Tax Ordinance) are subject to a lower tax rate on capital gains accruing to them in respect of

-Section 102 awards.
+Under Section 102 of the Israeli Income Tax Ordinance, pursuant to an election made by the Company thereunder, Israeli employees (except for employees who are deemed "Controlling Members" under the Israeli Income Tax Ordinance) are subject to a lower tax rate onpart of the capital gains accruing to them in respect of Section 102 awards.
 However, the Company is not allowed to claim as an expense for tax purposes the amounts credited to such employees.

-1) The following is a summary of the status of the 2011 Share Incentive Plan as of December 31, 2020, 2019 and 2018, and changes during the years ended on those dates:
+1) The following is a summary of the status of the 2011 Share Incentive Plan as of December 31, 2021, 2020 and 2019, and changes during the years ended on those dates: